Towards an experimental culture in government: reflections on and from practice

 There are encouraging examples around the world of recognising culture as a critical aspect to enable and drive more experimentation.
 In the UK, the Government Digital Service is developing a new culture of citizen engagement and service design.
 In Canada, on a federal level the government is issuing new requirements to allocate proportion of budgets for experimentation.
 And on a local level, with support from InWithForward, service organisations are trialling new ways of creating space for experimentation, research and development in public service delivery.
 In Chile, the Laboratorio de Gobierno is running the Experimenta programme - a cross-government training movement centred around experimental approaches.
 And the Mohammed Bin Rashid Centre for Government Innovation in UAE is currently exploring - in collaboration with Nesta - how to foster a culture of experimentation in government.

 Since these reflections are unfinished and work-in-progress, we are curious to know how they resonate with practitioners in the field of experimental government.
 What is important when strategically planning and doing experiments in government contexts?
 And which experiences should we base our R&D efforts on in order to support the growing community of practice?

-Within the i-school initiative, we will work with and support a number of governments and innovation labs on building better innovation capacity (and a culture of experimentation) in the coming months.
+Within the States of Change initiative, we will work with and support a number of governments and innovation labs on building better innovation capacity (and a culture of experimentation) in the coming months.
 This work will involve related topics such as HR management for innovation, ecosystems for innovation (organisational readiness) and impact assessment for building innovation capacity in government.
 We are very keen to hear from people and organisations that wish to be involved in this.